junxit/us-congress-bills-115/metadata.md

 - 2018-06-25 — Considered by Senate. (consideration: CR S4353-4364)
 - 2018-06-25 — Passed Senate with an amendment by Yea-Nay Vote.
 86 - 5.
 Record Vote Number: 139.
 - 2018-06-25 — Passed/agreed to in Senate: Passed Senate with an amendment by Yea-Nay Vote.
 86 - 5.
 Record Vote Number: 139.
+- 2018-06-26 — Notwithstanding the passage of H.R.
+5895 and the adoption of amendment SA 2910 to H.R.
+5895, previously agreed to amendment SA 2920 and amendment SA 2999 are considered as having been agreed to following the adoption of amendment SA 3066 by Unanimous Consent.
+- 2018-06-26 — Notwithstanding the passage of H.R.
+5895 and the adoption of amendment SA 2910 to H.R.
+5895, the instruction line for amendment SA 2920 is modified by Unanimous Consent.
+- 2018-06-27 — Message on Senate action sent to the House.
+- 2018-06-28 — Message on House action received in Senate and at desk: House requests a conference.
+- 2018-06-28 — Mr. Frelinghuysen asked unanimous consent that the House disagree to the Senate amendment, and request a conference. (consideration: CR H5826)
+- 2018-06-28 — On motion that the House disagree to the Senate amendment, and request a conference Agreed to without objection.
+- 2018-06-28 — Resolving differences -- House actions: The Speaker appointed conferees - from the Committee on Appropriations: Frelinghuysen, Simpson, Carter of Texas, Calvert, Fortenberry, Fleischmann, Herrera Beutler, Taylor, Lowey, Kaptur, Visclosky, Ryan of Ohio, and Wasserman Schultz.
+- 2018-06-28 — The Speaker appointed conferees - from the Committee on Appropriations: Frelinghuysen, Simpson, Carter of Texas, Calvert, Fortenberry, Fleischmann, Herrera Beutler, Taylor, Lowey, Kaptur, Visclosky, Ryan of Ohio, and Wasserman Schultz.
+- 2018-07-11 — Measure laid before Senate by unanimous consent.
+- 2018-07-11 — Message on Senate action sent to the House.
+- 2018-07-11 — Motion by Senator Cassidy to instruct Senate conferees (National Flood Insurance Program) agreed to in Senate by Yea-Nay Vote.
+94 - 5.
+Record Vote Number: 150.
+- 2018-07-11 — Motion by Senator Cassidy to instruct Senate conferees made in Senate.
+- 2018-07-11 — Motion by Senator Corker to instruct Senate conferees (Trade Expansion Act of 1962) agreed to in Senate by Yea-Nay Vote.
+88 - 11.
+Record Vote Number: 151.
+- 2018-07-11 — Motion by Senator Corker to instruct Senate conferees made in Senate.
+- 2018-07-11 — Motion to insist on Senate amendment to House bill, agree to request for conference, and authorize the Presiding Officer to appoint conferees agreed to in Senate by Voice Vote.
+- 2018-07-11 — Motion to insist on Senate amendment to House bill, agree to request for conference, and authorize the Presiding Officer to appoint conferees made in Senate.
+- 2018-07-11 — Senate appointed conferees.
+Shelby; Alexander; Boozman; Daines; Lankford; Leahy; Feinstein; Schatz; Murphy.
+- 2018-07-11 — Senate insists on its amendment, agrees to request for conference, and authorizes the Presiding Officer to appoint conferees.
+- 2018-09-05 — Conference committee actions: Conference held.
+- 2018-09-05 — Conference held.
+- 2018-09-10 — Conferees agreed to file conference report.
+- 2018-09-10 — Conference committee actions: Conferees agreed to file conference report.
+- 2018-09-10 — Conference report H. Rept.
+115-929 filed. (text of conference report: CR H7946--8106)
+- 2018-09-10 — Conference report filed: Conference report H. Rept.
+115-929 filed.(text of conference report: CR H7946--8106)
+- 2018-09-12 — Cloture motion on the conference report to accompany H.R.
+5895 presented in Senate.
+(CR S6116-6117)
+- 2018-09-12 — Cloture motion on the conference report to accompany H.R.
+5895 withdrawn by unanimous consent in Senate.
+- 2018-09-12 — Conference papers: Senate report and manager's statement and official papers held at the desk in Senate.
+- 2018-09-12 — Conference report agreed to in Senate: Senate agreed to conference report by Yea-Nay Vote.
+92 - 5.
+Record Vote Number: 207.
+- 2018-09-12 — Conference report considered in Senate. (consideration: CR S6133-6135)
+- 2018-09-12 — Message on Senate action sent to the House.
+- 2018-09-12 — Senate agreed to conference report by Yea-Nay Vote.
+92 - 5.
+Record Vote Number: 207.
+- 2018-09-13 — Conference report agreed to in House: On agreeing to the conference report Agreed to by the Yeas and Nays: 377 - 20 (Roll No. 399).
+- 2018-09-13 — DEBATE - Pursuant to the provisions of H.Res.
+1059, the House proceeded with one hour of debate on the conference report to accompany H.R.
+5895.
+- 2018-09-13 — Motions to reconsider laid on the table Agreed to without objection.
+- 2018-09-13 — Mr. Frelinghuysen brought up conference report H. Rept.
+115-929 for consideration under the provisions of H. Res.
+1059. (consideration: CR H8239-8245)
+- 2018-09-13 — On agreeing to the conference report Agreed to by the Yeas and Nays: 377 - 20 (Roll No. 399).
+- 2018-09-13 — Pursuant to the provisions of S. Con.
+Res.
+46, enrollment corrections on H.R.
+5895 have been made.
+- 2018-09-13 — The previous question was ordered pursuant to the rule.
+- 2018-09-18 — Presented to President.
+- 2018-09-18 — Presented to President.
+- 2018-09-21 — Became Public Law No: 115-244.
+- 2018-09-21 — Became Public Law No: 115-244.
+- 2018-09-21 — Signed by President.
+- 2018-09-21 — Signed by President.